 - Phonological awareness: blending words

 - Vowel clusters

 - Synonyms, antonyms, and homophones

 - Concept words in isolation and in sentences

 $70/hour (individual teaching session/ratio 1:1)

 Purchase a package of ten one-on-one sessions for $60/hour and save!
-Package includes a full standardized reading assessment and a free initial parent consultation at no extra charge.
+Package includes a full standardized reading assessment and an initial parent consultation at no extra charge.